 Issues covered ranged from the effectiveness of the project’s governance model and the delivery methodology, to the project’s handling of resource and talent management.
 PM-Partners interviewed key stakeholders, reviewed project documents, and used global benchmarks for delivery practices to evaluate the project.

 The PIR resulted in about 50 recommendations, which were presented as opportunities for the client, including changes to its governance model to improve decision-making, a more robust operating model to manage risk and regulatory requirements, and revised practices to retain and attract talent.
 PM-Partners worked with the business to develop a plan to implement these recommendations and strengthen its future projects.

 The practice of conducting post implementation reviews can be the difference between project success and failure; without a PIR practice, organisations are prone to repeating mistakes and undertaking expensive learning curves, leading to disappointed stakeholders and customers.
-Don’t let your lessons learnt go to waste – invest in post implementation reviews and build a successful project practice in your organisation.
+Don’t let your lessons learned go to waste – invest in post implementation reviews and build a successful project practice in your organisation.

 PM-Partners can tailor a post implementation review for your organisation against globally recognised benchmarks.
 Alternatively, our Continuous Assurance service is a more holistic approach which identifies problems earlier in the delivery lifecycle and works to address the root causes of poor performance.
 Contact the team for more information, or call us on 1300 70 13 14 today.